Title 30: Public Service

 Chapter 88: UNIVERSAL TELECOMMUNICATIONS SERVICE

-(a) The general assembly intends that the universal service charge be used in the future as a means of keeping basic telecommunications service affordable in all parts of this state, thereby maintaining universal service, and as a means of supporting access to broadband service in all parts of the State.
+(a) The Universal Service Charge shall be used as a means of keeping basic telecommunications service affordable in all parts of this State, thereby maintaining universal service, and as a means of supporting access to broadband service in all parts of the State.